Three ways to make fans roar and revenue soar with an indoor mapping platform

 #1 In-seat ordering

-Fans may come for the game, but food and beverage are an important part of the experience.
+Fans may come for the game, but food and beverages are an important part of the experience.
 Globally, fans rank food and beverage as the most important element of the fan experience ahead of entertainment, technology, and amenities.
 Food and beverage are only surpassed by safety and the overall environment, which comes as no surprise considering the security incidents that make headlines all too frequently.

 While food and beverage are key components of the experience, fans seem to believe that the area leaves much to be desired.
 In fact, fans would devote 43 percent of the budget to improving food and beverage delivery if they had control over the budget prepared to be spent on improving the fan experience.